 Night Owls believes that no child, young person or adult should experience abuse of any kind.
 All Maternity Nurses and Nannies supplied by Night Owls make a commitment to promote the welfare of all children and young people and to practice in a way that ensures their safety.

 Terms & Conditions

-Our Terms & Conditions establishes the legal principles underpinning the working practices and procedures governing Night Owls.
+Our Terms & Conditions establish the legal principles underpinning the working practices and procedures governing Night Owls.
 They also place legal constraints and obligations upon any client using our services.
-A copy of the Terms & Conditions is available on this Web site, or can be sent on request.
+A copy of the Terms & Conditions will be sent to all clients or can be downloaded from our Web-site.

 The Terms & Conditions apply from the point at which clients are sent the names and personal details of any Maternity Nurse or Nanny by Night Owls, irrespective of whether or not they subsequently use any of the Maternity Nurses suggested.
 It will be assumed that Clients requesting this information confirm acceptance of our Terms & Conditions.